The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: Introduction

-In Section \ref{section:dual_volume} we obtain a uniform control of the differential of $\Vol^*$ in terms of the $L^p$-\hsk norm of the variation of the hyperbolic metrics on $\partial \CC M$ (here we denote, with abuse, by $\Vol^*$ the function over the space $\QF(\Sigma)$ of quasi-\hsk Fuchsian structures on $\Sigma \times \R$, which associates to a manifold $M$ the volume of its convex core $\Vol^*(\CC M)$).
+In Section \ref{section:dual_volume} we obtain a uniform control of the differential of $V_\CC^*$ in terms of the norm of the variation of the hyperbolic metrics on $\partial \CC M$.
 To do so, we will apply the works of \citet{yarmola2016improved} and \citet{bridgeman_brock_bromberg2017}, which give universal controls of the bending measure of the convex core.
-These results are to the dual volume as the Nehari's bound of norm of the Schwarzian derivative is to the renormalized volume (the bounds obtained in \cite{bridgeman_brock_bromberg2017} are actually proved \emph{using} Nehari's bound).
-The dual Bonahon-\hsk Schl\"afli formula relates the variation of $\Vol^*$ with the differential of the length of the bending measured lamination, and the mentioned universal bounds combined with Proposition \ref{prop:bound_differential_length} will produce the desired control of $\dd{\Vol^*}$ (see Corollary \ref{cor:bound_diff_dual_vol}).
+These results are to the dual volume as the Nehari's bound of the norm of the Schwarzian derivative is to the renormalized volume (the bounds obtained in \cite{bridgeman_brock_bromberg2017} are actually proved \emph{using} Nehari's bound).
+The dual Bonahon-\hsk Schl\"afli formula relates the variation of $V_\CC^*$ with the differential of the length of the bending measured lamination, and the mentioned universal bounds combined with Proposition \ref{prop:bound_differential_length} will produce the desired control of $\dd{V_\CC^*}$ (see Corollary \ref{cor:bound_diff_dual_vol}).